erpushpinderrana/erpushpinderrana/README.md

 🔧 In addition to my technical skills, I'm a strong advocate for best practices in web development, including accessibility, performance optimization, and security.
 I thrive in collaborative environments and enjoy mentoring junior developers to help them grow in their careers.

 📫 Let's connect!
-Feel free to reach out to me here on GitHub or connect with me on [LinkedIn](https://www.linkedin.com/in/erpushpinderrana/)/[Twitter](https://twitter.com/er_pushpinder)/Your preferred social media platform] to discuss exciting opportunities or collaborate on interesting projects.
+Feel free to reach out to me here on GitHub or connect with me on [LinkedIn](https://www.linkedin.com/in/erpushpinderrana/)/[Twitter](https://twitter.com/er_pushpinder) to discuss exciting opportunities or collaborate on interesting projects.

 Want to know more about me?
 Check out my [Drupal Portfolio](https://www.drupal.org/u/erpushpinderrana).